OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But what did we change, and why?

 ## reference counting: the existing, naive approach
-Our interpreters manage a lot of data that we need to be able to reference somehow.
-Rust offers several pointer types, be it standard references with `&T` (pointers which abide by Rust's safety guarantees), ugly raw pointers `*const T` (bad boys which disregard safety guarantees), or smart pointers, most notably `Box<T>`, `Rc<T>` and `RefCell<T>`.
+We've got data, we need pointers.
+Rust offers several pointer types, be it
+- standard references with `&T` (pointers which abide by Rust's safety guarantees)
+- ugly raw pointers `*const T` (bad boys which disregard safety guarantees)
+- or smart pointers, most notably `Box<T>`, `Rc<T>` and `RefCell<T>`.

 We were using smart pointers a lot since they also tend to *own* the data they reference, which tends to be a lot more convenient than trying to pass references around everywhere.

 The basic case is a `Box<T>`: it's just a pointer to the heap, prettified and wrapped by Rust.
 OK, say in our interpreters any pointer to a `Class` object will be a `Box<Class>`.
 Instances of this class need a `Class` pointer to read static variables from it and - oh wait, `Box<T>` uniquely owns the data, so these instances can't all own the same `Box<T>`.
 So `Rc<T>` (which stands for *reference counting*) comes to the rescue: data can be referenced in several places, since we keep track of its users through a counter.
 When that counter reaches 0, the final user of that `Rc<T>` has sadly passed away, the data is no longer needed and so it's discarded.

-And we also want to be able to write to those static variables, so we need mutable access to `T`, which is what `RefCell<T>` allows.
+And we also want to be able to write to those static variables, so we need mutable access to `T`, which is what `RefCell<T>` provides.
 So the final pointer type we choose: `Rc<RefCell<T>>`.
 Very nice.

-We can access and modify pesky types like `Class` from many different places, Rust manages all the memory for us and is happy, and we're happy because Rust is happy and automatically manages all the memory for us and because Rust is happy.
+We can successfully access and modify pesky types like `Class` from many different places and so have functional interpreters, Rust manages all the memory for us and is happy, and we're happy because Rust is happy and automatically manages all the memory for us and because Rust is happy.
 Everyone and everything is happy.

 Except the runtime performance, which - as a reminder - is the thing we actually care about.
 Every single time we want to access e.g. a `Class`, we need to A) check that it's not already mutably borrowed by somebody else, B) increment the reference count by 1; then every time we drop a `Rc<RefCell<T>>` after using it, we need to decrement the reference count by 1.